Manufacturing Cases Since 1984

 - Keyswitch / Estop in place

 - No audience access near 3m to beams or target surfaces

 - CDRH Inspection Ready, all On-hand Documentation ready

 FEDERAL REPORTS AND DOCUMENTATION

 These are the Official FDA forms & Reports required by CDRH and FDA.
-Variance App only once, while Annual report is, well, sent annually:
+Variance Application only once, while Annual report is, sent annually:

 - Show Variance Application (FDA Form 3147) expires every two years.
 Submitting annual report auto-renews it,

-must be w a Show Report (FDA doc 3840 3/14) tell them what you are going to do with the laser fixture.
+must be with a Show Report (FDA doc 3840 3/14) tell them what you are going to do with the laser fixture.
 Show Reports are usually submitted post-event.